paulmiro/useful-api/README.md

 This is a very useful API that does very useful things.
 Built with Rust and Rocket, it provides endpoints for calculating satoshi-related conversions with a focus on real-world applications like Mensa meals and Congress-Beers, as well as checking stock for our favorite sharks.

+Interactive API documentation is available via Swagger UI at `/swagger-ui/`.

 ## 📡 Endpoints

 ### 🏠 Root Endpoint